foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

+= 2.1.37 - 2013/09/25 =
+* Bugfix - Amazon S3 protected video length checking was interfering with some of the post saves in some cases

 = 2.1.36 - 2013/09/23 =
 * Bugfix - Amazon S3 secure link generator was suddenly failing for links without the bucket name in path part of URL
 * Bugfix - typo in OGV video parsing resulting in bad video type